bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.4.0+20180905  Add export of selected subscribers
+    2.5.0+20180906  Segment according to a textarea filled with emails 2.4.0+20180905  Add export of selected subscribers
     2.3.0+20180722  Display subscribers that meet the segment conditions 2.2.7+20180517  Avoid dependency on php 5.6